-Samsung One UI 7 release date, supported devices, and mew features
+Samsung One UI 7 release date, supported devices, and new features

-The very first One UI 7 was released to the Galaxy S24 series (Galaxy S24, Galaxy S24 Plus, Galaxy S24 Ultra) in early December 2024.
-The beta was initially launched in Germany, USA, South Korea, with the UK, Poland, India, and China joining later.
+The very first One UI 7 beta was released to the Galaxy S24 series (Galaxy S24, Galaxy S24 Plus, Galaxy S24 Ultra) in early December 2024.
+It was initially launched in Germany, USA, South Korea, with the UK, Poland, India, and China joining later.

 One UI is the most polished and feature-rich custom Android skin that Samsung has come up with thus far, surpassing the likes of TouchWiz and Samsung Experience by a mile.
 The current iteration, One UI 6, is a superb testament to Samsung's ability to come up with one of the better, if not the best, custom Android skins out there.